abdmnhjs/invoices-generator-mobile-app/README.md

 # ⚙️ Features:

 - Dashboard for tracking the earnings.
-- Generate invoices in PDF by submitting a form :
+- Generate invoices in PDF by submitting a form.
 - Share the invoices.
 - Delete the invoices.
-- Create some products to add them later in an invoice by submitting a form :
+- Create some products to add them later in an invoice by submitting a form.
-  - dd
 - Edit the products.
+- Delete the products